Italian bank UniCredit to cut 8,000 jobs by 2023

 Italian bank UniCredit plans to reduce 8,000 jobs under a three-year plan that aims to increase shareholder value

-Italian bank UniCredit plans to reduce 8,000 jobs under a three-year plan that aims to increase shareholder value.
+Italian bank UniCredit on Tuesday announced 8,000 job cuts under a three-year plan that aims to significantly increase shareholder value.

-The bank, Italy’s largest by assets, said Tuesday that the bank’s net profit will grow to 5 billion euros ($5.5 billion) by 2023, from a forecast 4.7 billion euros in 2019, with earnings per share rising 12% per year.
+The bank, Italy’s largest by assets, said that its net profit will grow to 5 billion euros ($5.5 billion) by 2023, from a forecast 4.7 billion euros in 2019, with earnings per share rising 12% per year.

-The bank also plans to return 8 billion euros in value to shareholders through share buybacks, which will reduce its market exposure and increase the value of shares traded, and dividends, which will increase by 40% in the period.
+The bank also plans to return 8 billion euros to shareholders through share buybacks - which will reduce its market exposure and increase the value of shares traded - and through dividends, which will increase by 40% in the period.

-CEO Jean Pierre Mustier said that the plan would increase stakeholder value by 16 billion euros.
+CEO Jean Pierre Mustier said the plan would increase stakeholder value by 16 billion euros.

+Shares in the bank were trading up 0.02% at 12.37 euros, after an initial boost of nearly 1% on opening.

 UniCredit aims to close 500 branches, putting the customer focus on “streamlined processes and innovative products,” it said.